joeyheo/joeyheo.github.io/README.md

 ---
 layout: home
-title: Just the Class
+title: Vex Robotics
 nav_exclude: true
 permalink: index.html
 seo:
   type: Course
-  name: Just the Class
+  name: Vex Robotics
 ---

-# Just the Class
+# Vex Robotics

-Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
-In addition to serving plain web pages and files, it provides a boilerplate for:
+Vex Robotics is a course website developed for the purpose of educating high school students about Robotics, especially with the use of the Vex Platform.
+In addition to having plain web pages and files, it contains many resources as videos and activity guide.
+Here is some pages that our website has:

 - [announcements](announcements.md),
 - a [course calendar](calendar.md),
 - a [staff](staff.md) page,
 - and a weekly [schedule](schedule.md).

-Just the Class is a template that extends the popular [Just the Docs](https://github.com/just-the-docs/just-the-docs) theme, which provides a robust and thoroughly-tested foundation for your website.
-Just the Docs include features such as:
+[VEX Robotics](https://www.vexrobotics.com/) is educational robotics for everyone.
+VEX solutions span all levels of both formal and informal education with accessible, scalable, and affordable solutions.
+Beyond science and engineering principles, VEX encourages creativity, teamwork, leadership, and problem solving among groups.
+Vex Robotics website features:

 - automatic [navigation structure](https://just-the-docs.github.io/just-the-docs/docs/navigation-structure/),
 - instant, full-text [search](https://just-the-docs.github.io/just-the-docs/docs/search/) and page indexing,